 The one-year full-time Master in Fine Art (Stage Design) Degree is taught over three terms.
 Students taking the course part-time will complete the programme over two years.
 The first two terms are of twelve weeks' duration, when both full-time will take three modules.
 Parttime students will ordinarily take two modules (one minor) in the first two terms of year one, and their major module in the first two terms of their second year.
 The final module will be taught in the third semester and subsequent summer months (for full-time students) or in the second year of the course (for part-time students).
-The final module will be taught by an on-going series of individual tutorials.
+The final module will be taught by an ongoing series of individual tutorials.

 Classes in the first two terms will normally take place between 10am and 5pm on weekdays, but may need to be rescheduled, including at evenings and weekends, in exceptional circumstances.
 Students are expected to prioritise classes and make themselves available at the rescheduled time.
-In addition a number of skills classes will be scheduled throughout self-directed learning, will be scheduled in the evenings and exceptionally on weekends.
+In addition a number of skills classes will be scheduled throughout Terms One and Two at times to be confirmed in advance.
+Other responsibilities, including selfdirected learning, will be scheduled in the evenings and exceptionally on weekends.